stefanthoss/stefandroid-blog/_posts/2021-03-09-pfsense-secure-haproxy.md

                               Grade capped to A. HSTS is not offered
 ```

+All versions of TLS are offered by the server, so let's disable all TLS version except for TLS 1.3.

 ## TLS 1.3 only

 With the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/) we can generate a more secure HAProxy